ekamperi/ekamperi.github.io/_posts/2020-10-14-github-analytics.md

 REST API stands for "Representational State Transfer Application Programming Interface".
 In simple terms, it's a set of agreed rules on how to retrieve data when you link to a specific URL.
 To make a REST API call, you need to know the following ingredients of such a request:

 1. The **endpoint**, which is basically the URL you request for.
 For example, GitHub's endpoint is *https://api.github.com*.
     + The **path** that determines the specific resource you are asking for.
 For example, in the URL *https://api.github.com/user/repos*, the endpoint is *https://api.github.com*, and the path is */user/repos*, which expresses our intention to have the user's repositories returned.
 When you read in a doc an expression like */repos/:owner/:repo/*, the *owner* and *repo* are variables.
 You need to replace them with the actual value of that variable.
-E.g., write */repos/ekamperi/rteval*, if you want the repository named *eval* of the user *ekamperi*.
+E.g., write */repos/ekamperi/rteval*, if you want the repository named *rteval* of the user *ekamperi*.
     + **Query parameters**.
 Sometimes a request is accompanied by a list of parameters that modify the request.
 They always begin with a question mark "?" and each *parameter=value* pair is delimited by an ampersand "&".
 E.g., in */repos/ekamperi/rteval/commits&per_page=100&sha=master* we inform the server that we want 100 commits per page and we want the listing of commits to start from the *HEAD* of the *master* branch.
 2. The **method**, which defines the kind of request that we are submitting to the server.
 It may be one of *GET*, *POST*, *PUT*, *PATCH*, *DELETE*.
 They allow the following operations: *Create*, *Read*, *Update*, and *Delete* (the so called CRUD).
 In short, *GET* performs the READ operation (we ask the server to send us back some data). *POST* performs the CREATE operation (we ask the server to create a new resource in it). *PUT* and *PATCH* perform an UPDATE operation, and *DELETE*, well, you know what *DELETE* does.
 3. The **headers** are used to exchange metadata between client and server.
 For example, they are used to perform authentication or information regarding the body's content.